Koko-66/Project1_Domus-mea-finance/README.md

 - Git Hub: to store project files
 - Google Fonts: used to import fonts used in the project: Nunito and Relay
 - Font Awesome: used for the social links icons in the footer
-- Hover.css: for styling Contact From submit buttons
 - Affinity Designer: to resize and adjust the images for the website
 - Balsamiq: to create wireframes
 - Lighthouse (Chrome extension): used to check the performance and accessibility of the website